livebook-dev/livebook/docs/deployment/docker.md

 # Docker

 There are two main use cases to deploy Livebook in the cloud.
 The first is to read and write notebooks in the cloud, instead of your machine.
 The second is to deploy notebooks as applications.
-This guide covers both as well other details such as clustering.

 ## Livebook in the cloud